 Who Was Matthew Shepard?

-Matthew Shepard was born in Wyoming on December 1, 1976, to Judy and Dennis Shepard.
-In 1998, two men, Aaron McKinney and Russell Henderson, abducted Shepard and drove him to a remote area where he was tied to a split-rail fence, beaten severely, and left to die in the cold of the night.
-Shepard died just a few days later on October 12, 1998 at the age of 21.
+In 1998, two men, Aaron McKinney and Russell Henderson, abducted Matthew Shepard and drove him to a remote area where he was tied to a split-rail fence, beaten severely and left to die in the cold of the night.
+Shepard died just a few days later on October 12, 1998, at the age of 21.
 His brutal and gruesome death has become one of the most notorious anti-gay hate crimes in American history and eventually led to the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act (2009).

 Abduction and Murder of Matthew Shepard